byzheng/twrscripts/README.md

 ### Scopus

 In the tiddlers with tag `Colleague`, field `scopus` is used as author profile in [Scopus](https://www.scopus.com/).

 R package [rscopus](https://github.com/muschellij2/rscopus) is used to retrieve publication list for each colleague.
 See [rscopus](https://github.com/muschellij2/rscopus) to configure API Key for Scopus.

+### ORCID

+In the tiddlers with tag `Colleague`, field `orcid` is used as author profile in [ORCID](https://orcid.org/).

+R package [rorcid](https://github.com/ropensci-archive/rorcid) is used to retrieve works from ORCID.
+Package `rorcid` is archived now and there is no alternative R package to access ORCID API in R. This package use two system variables to authenticate orcid (i.e. `ORCID_CLIENT_ID` and `ORCID_CLIENT_SECRET`).